+Rangefinding Techniques

-Rangefinding Techniques □ There are several different approaches to determine range, including the triangulation method with a very long history.
-We introduce three (or four) major rangefinding techniques.
-(1) Time of flight techniques: these are for the majority of laser range finders and laser altimeters.
-Time of flight (TOF) is also used in all other atmosphere lidars to determine the range where scattering signals come from. $$R = c \cdot \Delta t \, / \, 2$$ (2) Geometric-based technique: the classical triangulation by projection of a light beam onto a target.
-(3) Interferometry: using interferometry principle to measure distance to high accuracy; Diffraction range measurement techniques, like speckle tech. and diffraction imaging.
-LIDAR REMOTE SENSING
+- ☐ There are several different approaches to determine range, including the triangulation method with a very long history.
+We introduce three (or four) major rangefinding techniques. - (1) Time of flight techniques: these are for the majority of laser range finders and laser altimeters.
+Time of flight (TOF) is also used in all other atmosphere lidars to determine the range where scattering signals come from.
+There are various ways to measure the time of flight.

+$$R = c \cdot \Delta t / 2$$

+- (2) Geometric-based technique: the classical triangulation by projection of a light beam onto a target. - (3) Interferometry: using interferometry principle to measure distance to high accuracy; Diffraction range measurement techniques, like speckle tech. and diffraction imaging.

+Geometric-Based Rangefinding

-Geometric-Based Rangefinding Geometric-based rangefinding technique is a generalization of the classical triangulation method.
-By projection of a light beam onto a target, the range can be calculated from known geometry.
-Triangulation rangefinders all use the principles illustrated below:
+- Geometric-based rangefinding technique is a generalization of the classical triangulation method.
+By projection of a light beam onto a target, the range can be calculated from known geometry. - Triangulation rangefinders all use the principles illustrated below: